sagreenxyz/StudyQuest/README.md

 - **Adaptive Review System**: Questions appear for review based on your performance
 - **Progress Tracking**: Monitor your mastery across subjects and chapters
 - **Performance Analytics**: Detailed statistics and progress visualization
-- **File Management**: Track uploaded files, delete specific question sets, and re-upload files
+- **Configurable Settings**: Customize spaced repetition timing and mastery criteria

 ### User Experience
 - **Beautiful, Modern UI**: Clean design with smooth animations and transitions
 - **Responsive Design**: Works perfectly on desktop, tablet, and mobile devices
 - **Image Support**: Add images to questions and flashcards for visual learning
-- **Local Storage**: All data persists locally in your browser
+- **Local Storage**: All progress data persists locally in your browser
 - **Instant Feedback**: Immediate results with detailed explanations
-- **Configurable Settings**: Customize spaced repetition timing and mastery criteria
+- **Auto-Loading**: Questions are automatically loaded from project files on startup

 ## 🚀 Getting Started